PeterPL-JR/Chicken-Farm/README.md

 # Chicken Farm
-Welcome to my clicker game "Chicken Farm"!
+Welcome to my clicker game "Chicken Farm"!<br />
-This is a simple game I created during lesson at school.
+This is a simple game I created during lesson at school.<br />
-You can play it on the game website: https://chicken-farm.000webhostapp.com/
+You can play it on the game website:<br />
+https://chicken-farm.000webhostapp.com/

 The game is really silimar to traditional clicker. <br />